formkit/docs-content/essentials/installation.md

 ## With Nuxt

 Using FormKit with Nuxt requires minimal setup.
-First include Nuxt module as dependencies within your project.
+First include Nuxt module as a dependency within your project.

 ```sh
 npm install @formkit/nuxt